frto027/HeartBeatLanClientBSQuest/README.md

         android.permission.BLUETOOTH
         android.permission.BLUETOOTH_CONNECT

-The Bluetooth data source has minimum data latency.
+The Bluetooth data source has minimum data latency, but may be less compatibility because it uses a generic BLE protocol to access Bluetooth devices.
+Your device should support heart rate broadcase via BLE protocol.

 ## OSC as the heart data source